 A festival can never be complete without sensing the aroma of delicious food.
 Now, we will take a look at the food delicacies of Dussehra.

-Celebrate Vijayadashami in 2015 with full fun and enjoyment in its vivid colors, either by watching Ramlila and Ravan Dehan in North India or by worshiping Maa Durga in South India.
+Celebrate Vijayadashami with full fun and enjoyment in its vivid colors, either by watching Ram Leela and Ravan Dehan in North India or by worshiping Maa Durga in South India.
 Also, try to follow the values of Lord Rama and Maa Durga in life.

-Dussehra or Vijayadashmi has a special significance in our lives, as it holds the reason that established humanity on earth.
+Dussehra or Vijayadashami has a special significance in our lives, as it holds the reason that established humanity on earth.
 Hence, it will always be regarded as the prime cause of our sustenance.
-So, do not miss the chance to venerate the lord this Dussehra in 2015.
+So, do not miss the chance to venerate the Lord this Dussehra.
 Be prepared to invoke the blessings of godly virtues!